Prologis: 2011 merger to present

 Prologis formed Prologis Ventures, its venture capital arm, in March 2016, making 20 investments by late 2019. and invested over $250 million in about 50 early- and growth-stage companies by 2024.

 By late 2016, Prologis had built large multistory warehouses in Japan, Singapore and China.
 The company began construction on a three-floor warehouse in Seattle, Washington, in November 2016, which was the first multi-story warehouse in the country.
 The following month, Prologis also outlined plans to build a three-story warehouse in San Francisco.
 That December, Prologis received two 2016 Eurobuild CEE Awards.

 Acquisitions include DCT Industrial Trust for $8.5 billion in August 2018, Liberty Property Trust for $13 billion in January 2020, and, the following month, Industrial Property Trust for $4 billion.
 In April 2021, the company acquired Hilltop Mall in Richmond, California for $117 million, then, in June 2022, the land below California's Great America in Santa Clara, California from Cedar Fair, which leased the land back with plans to close the amusement park by 2033.
 Prologis acquired competitor Duke Realty in October 2022, for $23 billion, completing the largest commercial real estate transaction in the U.S. since the onset of the COVID-19 pandemic.
 The following June, it acquired a further 14 million square feet of industrial property from The Blackstone Group for $3.1 billion.

 Prologis had become the first logistics REIT with an approved science-based carbon-emissions target in 2018; in June 2022, the Science Based Targets initiative validated a commitment by Prologis to reach net-zero emissions by 2040.
 In 2020, Prologis completed construction of the world's first industrial building to receive Zero Carbon Certification from the International Living Future Institute (ILFI) in Eindhoven, Netherlands.
 In 2024, Prologis built North America’s largest heavy-duty truck charging hub, powered by a microgrid.
 The Denker Avenue hub is located in Torrance, California.
 That November, Prologis was ranked second in the nation for on-site solar generation by the Solar Energy Industries Association (SEIA) Solar Means Business Report.

-In 2024, Prologis ranked 39th among the Drucker Institute and The Wall Street Journals annual Management Top 250 companies for employee engagement and development.
-That year, the company also gained recognition from the Corporate Knights Global 100, Fast Company and Time. aIt is listed as #465 among the Fortune 500.
+Moghadam became executive chairman, appointing Dan Letter as CEO, on January 1, 2026.